-While expl3 is still experimental, the bundle is now regarded as broadly stable.
-The syntax conventions and functions provided are now ready for wider use.
+The core expl3 language is broadly stable, and thus the syntax conventions and functions provided are now ready for wider use.
 There may still be changes to some functions, but these will be minor when compared to the scope of expl3.
+A robust mechanism is in place for such deprecations.